urql-graphql/urql/docs/basics/queries.md

 For this reason there's another field on results, `result.stale`, which indicates that the cached result is either outdated or that another request is being sent in the background.

+Request policies aren't specific to `urql`'s React API, but are a common feature in its core.
+[You can learn more about request policies on the API docs.](../api/core.md#requestpolicy)

 ### Reexecuting Queries